biadelmiro/UDACITY_intro_to_javascript_course/what_is_javascript/README.md

 ```

 ## Console Log

-- console.log is used to print content to the JavaScript console
-- In the following example, the **string** data type is used
+console.log is used to print content to the JavaScript console.
+In the following example, the **string** data type is used

-Example:
+### Example:

 ```js
 console.log("hiya friend!");